yaypaul/DiscordWidget/README.md

 # DiscordWidget
-Discord Widget plugin module for Vanilla Forums
+Discord Widget plugin module for Vanilla Forums.
+Creates a settings page to setup your Discord widget and adds it to your sidebar.

 ### Version
 1.0